 Those travelling outside of the EU would have to pay for their own treatment.
 If commercial flights are cancelled, or anything else goes wrong, travellers would have to pay the costs of repatriation.

 What other restrictions might travellers be subject to?

 The outlook in other popular EU holiday destinations looks a little more positive.
-Italy plans to reopen to some international tourists on June 3.
+Italy reopened to international tourists on June 3.
 International flights to Greek tourist islands will be permitted to restart from July 1.
-The nation's Prime Minister Kyriakos Mitsotakis said on May 20 that visitors would not be required to self-isolate but would be subject to coronavirus testing.

 Other destinations could remain off limits for longer.
 The US, for example, has recorded the highest number of Covid-19 cases worldwide and those who have travelled to the UK, Ireland, the Schengen zone, Iran or China in the previous 14 days are still unable to cross US borders.
 The Indonesian government has said Bali may be able to reopen to tourists in October.